Chern classes of conformal blocks: The case

-To compute the residue of the KZ connection defined in \S \ref{sec:kzconn} we must take into account the fact that in the above we have used different equations for the sections: Let $\del_t := \del/\del t$ and lift it to a derivation on the universal family with trivial action in the fibre direction.
-To compare the connection in the new coordinates as above with the KZ connection we must decompose $\del_t$ locally along each section as $D_{vert} + D_{hor}$ and consider the Sugawara action of $D_{vert}$.
-This decomposition depends on the local equation for the sections; we use the above notation for the original equations used in the construction of the KZ connection and write $\del_t = D_{vert}' + D_{hor}'$ for the decomposition for the new coordinates defined above.
+Let $D= \del / \del t$ and lift it to a derivation on the universal family over $U$ with trivial action in the fibre direction.
+To compare the connection in the new coordinates as above with the KZ connection we must compute the functions $a_1^i$, $i=1,2,\dots,n$ occurring in Lemma \ref{lem:change}.
+As before, we write $D = D_{vert} + D_{hor} = D_{vert}' + D_{hor}'$ where the $'$ denotes the decomposition with respect to the new coordinates.